webcom-components/reach/manual/install.md

 npm i --save webcom-reach
 ```

-Don't forget to include the Flexible DataSync dependency to your app:
+Then either include the Flexible DataSync dependency to your app:

 ```html
 <!-- The Flexible DataSync library -->